AviatrixSystems/Docs/HowTos/Transit_ExternalDevice_FortiGate.rst

    |image1|

-2.Connect the transit VPC GW to Palo Alto.
+2.Connect the transit VPC GW to FortiGate.
 Go to Transit Network -> Setup -> Connect to VGW/External Device.
 Select External Device and input the following parameters.
       a.
 BGP Local AS number: ASN of the transit VPC GW
       b.
 BGP Remote AS number: ASN of the Palo Alto
       c.
 Remote Gateway IP Address: Palo Alto WAN interface public IP.